 Contains examples of:

-- All Mons Are Dogs: Bun has the personality of a puppy.
+- All Animals Are Dogs: Bun has the personality of a puppy.

-- Art Evolution / Off Model: At the time of the manga's writing, most designs for Digimon weren't well-defined or known.
+- Art Evolution / Off-Model: At the time of the manga's writing, most designs for Digimon weren't well-defined or known.
 As such, the mangaka just interpreted them his way based on the V-Pets, so most Digimon featured don't look all that much like their appearances in other material, even that written just a year later.
 This is given a nod in the Cold Open of the first "V-Tamer", where Taichi comments that living breathing monsters look different than the holographic projections.

 - Calling Your Attacks: One of the few adaptations where Digimon don't do this.
 Instead, their owner orders the attacks by calling them for the Digimon.

 - Everyone Calls Him "Barkeep": Only Makoto's Digimon and Bun are referred to as something other than their species name.

 - Expy: This manga is confirmed to have later influenced Digimon V-Tamer 01, and by extension everything else Digimon ever.
 Taichi Yagami (both of him) was directly inspired by Kentaro, Shinichiro resembles Neo Saiba (and by extension Ryouma Mogami by way of recursive expies), and Makoto resembles Kenta Kitagawa (and also shares a name with a different Tamers character).
 Additionally, this manga's interpretation of Greymon's appearance was adapted into the Veedramon species.

 - Foreshadowing: This manga is notable for previewing much of what the franchise is known for (a large focus on the connection between kids and their mon's, kid with traumatizing past whose partner overcomes adversity when they overcome their resulting personal issues, developed storytelling capabilities, etc.) in just a few pages.